smileshey/MNIST---CNN/README.md

 ### Lightning presentations

-Right after lunch we'll reconvene and your group will do a brief walk-through of your best model.
+Right after lunch we'll reconvene and your group will do a brief walk-through with a slide deck of your best model.
 Assume the audience here is your classmates and instructors.
-No slides required.

 ### Roles